Absinthe Frappé Cocktail Recipe

 Method

-1. Add absinthe, water, simple syrup, and cubed ice to a shaker.
+1. Add absinthe, water, and simple syrup to a shaker.

-3. Strain into a cocktail glass over fresh crushed ice.
+4. Fill a cocktail glass with fresh crushed ice.

 Pin Recipe